WHO WE ARE

 The Kump House property provides many opportunities for hands-on learning and supports tree-planting initiatives throughout the city of Elkins.
 We have:

-• A full tree nursery supported by the Elkins Tree Board, Friends of Trees and WV Division of Forestry, Urban Forestry
+A tree nursery supported by the Elkins Tree Board, Friends of Trees and WV Division of Forestry, Urban Forestry

-Part of the Kump property are wetlands that offer many conservation and programming opportunities.
+Wetlands are part of the Kump property and offer many conservation and programming opportunities.
+More recently, a self-guided Arboretum Walk was created on the Kump grounds.

-• A wetlands nature path has been visited by many students and planning is underway to create interpretive materials for the path and improve accessibility.
+The wetlands area has been visited by many students, from summer campers to college students.
+Planning is underway to create interpretive materials for the path and improve accessibility.
+The new Arboretum Walk is also popular

-• Thanks to the extraordinary work of naturalist Elizabeth Byers, the wetlands flora of Elkins' Kump Center is part of an international database: iNaturalist.
+Thanks to the extraordinary work of naturalist Elizabeth Byers, the wetlands flora of the historic Kump House is part of an international database: iNaturalist.

 Summer Camp Activities

-The KEC works with several groups to provide quality hands-on science curriculum.
-Recent summer programming with the Elkins Randolph County YMCA and the Randolph County SOLE program included tours of the wetlands and Project WILD and Project Learning Tree activities.
+The KEC works with several groups to provide a quality hands-on curriculum.
+Recent summer programming with the Elkins Randolph County YMCA and the Randolph County SOLE program included wetlands tours and Project WILD and Project Learning Tree activities.
+Spanish Camp for elementary students has also been offered in recent years.

 Targeted Tutoring Program

-The Kump Education Center began a new targeted tutoring program for twenty elementary students thanks to the financial support of Citizens Bank of West Virginia.
-The KEC is offering ten weeks of afterschool tutoring on basic math and reading skills, which will help prepare fourth and fifth-grade students for year-end testing.
-Trained tutors provide one-on-one assistance to students whom their teachers recommended.
-The tutoring takes place in the Altice Learning Lab at the Kump Education Center.
+The Kump Education Center launched a targeted tutoring program for elementary students several years ago, supported by Citizens Bank of West Virginia.
+KEC offers after-school tutoring in basic math and reading to help prepare fourth- and fifth-grade students for year-end testing.
+Trained tutors provide one-on-one assistance to students recommended by their teachers.
+The tutoring takes place in the Optimum Learning Lab at the Kump Education Center.